cerad/ng2016/README.md

 Trying to clean it up.

 Have an ActionTrait which in turn uses RouteTrait and SecurityTrait.
-Added setter injections for rthe required services.
+Added setter injections for the required services.
 Might want a LoggerTrait as well later.

 Reused the RouteTrait and SecurityTrait for the KernelListener.